wpexpertsio/password-protected/readme.txt

 **✅ Password Attempt Activity Report (Weekly)**

-Gain valuable insights into user interactions with your protected content through our exclusive Password Attempt Activity Report.
+Gain valuable insights into user interactions with your protected content (e.g., password protect pages, posts, etc.) through our exclusive Password Attempt Activity Report.
 This report will provide a comprehensive overview of login attempts, including successful and failed tries, browsers utilized, and recent activity logs.
 Whether using the Free or Pro version, this report enables you to track login attempts and user activity efficiently.

 **✅ Custom Post Type Protection**

 Extend your site's security beyond standard posts and pages.
-Password Protected plugin allows you to secure any custom post type, such as portfolios, testimonials, or products.
-The feature is extremely useful for businesses or creatives looking to share proprietary content or offer exclusive access to certain areas of their site.
+The Password Protected plugin allows you to protect any custom post type, such as portfolios or testimonials, or you can even password protect WooCommerce products.
+The feature is extremely useful for businesses or creatives looking to share proprietary content or restrict content access to certain areas of their site.

 **✅ Category/Taxonomy Protection**

-Password protect WordPress categories to take control of your site's organization and access.
-Using single or multiple passwords, you can lock specific categories or taxonomies, along with related post tags.
+Password protect categories to take control of your site's organization and access.
+Using single or multiple passwords, you can lock specific WordPress categories or taxonomies, along with related post tags.

 This functionality is ideal for websites with diverse content categories or membership tiers.
-By restricting access to certain categories, you can create exclusive areas for different user groups or offer premium content to subscribers.
+By restricting access to certain categories, you can create exclusive areas for different user groups or offer premium/restricted content to subscribers.

 **✅ Certain Page/Posts Exclusions**